DmytroMitin/AUXify/README.md

 ## Using AUXify-Meta

 Currently only @aux is implemented as Scalafix (semantic) rewriting rule.
+Meta annotation @aux works only with classes on contrary to meta annotation @aux working only with traits.
+This will be fixed. #10

 ### Code generation
 For code generation with Scalameta + SemanticDB + Scalafix write in `project/plugins.sbt`